Skip to main content

 Group Therapy Activities

-The Different Types of Group Therapy Activities
+Different Types of Group Therapy Activities

 One standout approach is Cognitive Behavior Therapy (CBT).
-This type of group therapy activity employs cognitive behavioral techniques that focus on changing negative thought patterns that lead to damaging behaviors and beliefs.
+This group therapy activity employs cognitive behavioral techniques that focus on changing negative thought patterns that lead to damaging behaviors and beliefs.
 Often used to treat conditions like depression, anxiety, PTSD, and substance abuse, CBT-based activities can include role-playing to confront anxieties and fears or problem-solving activities to provide practical tools for managing difficult situations.

 Substance abuse group therapy activities are another widely used method, critical in aiding addiction recovery.
 Activities here often involve sharing personal stories of struggle and triumph, group discussions around triggers and coping strategies, and education about substance dependence and its impact.